mui/material-ui/pages/lab/api/toggle-button.md

 The component cannot hold a ref.

-Any other properties supplied will be provided to the root element ([ButtonBase](/api/button-base/)).
+Any other properties supplied will be provided to the root element (native element).

 ## CSS